Brown-University-Library/eaccpf-indexer/README.md

 Usage
 -----

 Run python Indexer.py -h for a list of options.
-Copy the indexer.cfg.example files to a new location edit it as needed.
+A configuration file is required, to specify indexing options.
+You can copy the included indexer.cfg.example file to a new location and edit it as needed.

 Revision History